matheusbuniotto/ai-code-tutor-os/README.md

 The only way technical judgment actually develops is through direct contact with the problem: mapping invariants on paper, writing the minimal code that runs, breaking it at the edges on purpose, and observing how it fails.

 Most AI coding assistants do the opposite.
-They act as autocompletes that jump straight to a full solution, turning the user into a paste buffer.
+They jump straight to a full solution, turning the user into a enter-accept machine.
 You get working code in your repository, but you skip the entire friction loop that builds judgment.

-Tutor OS is a local learning system built around a stubborn rule: **a capability only counts as learned when it traces back to reproducible evidence on disk.** Not "I read about LSM compaction", but a benchmark, a test, a reproduction command, and the failure modes you personally verified.
+Tutor OS is HIGHLY opinionated local learning system built around a stubborn rule: **a capability only counts as learned when it traces back to reproducible evidence.** Not "I read about LSM compaction", but a benchmark, a test, a reproduction command, and the failure modes you personally verified.

 ---